plokmijnuhby/CustomHubs/README.md

 - `_`: a regular wall.
 - the name of a puzzle: indicates this wall will unlock when enough puzzles are complete, and it should be connected to the named puzzle.
 - some other values are possible, but I didn't bother testing them to make sure they work properly.
 I wouldn't advise using them.
+The required number of puzzles to unlock a wall connected to a puzzle is the number of main line puzzles in the area.
+(In the main game, this is also true for most areas, but Wall and Swap are hardcoded to have a different number of puzzles required.)

 Finally, a playerButton will launch the credits sequence, if unlocked.